slavipande/Portfolio/plain-english.md

 ### Context

-This is an exercise in translating overwritten English into plain language.
+I completed this exercise as part of a technical writing course I took in 2020 - [Become Technical Writer](https://becometechnicalwriter.com/) led by [Bobby Kennedy](https://www.linkedin.com/in/robert-b-kennedy-a2458b224/).
+I found out about the course from the Write the Docs' [Slack Network](https://www.writethedocs.org/slack/) where Bobby posted a call for beta testers.
+I was quick and lucky enough to respond and became one of the beta testers for the course.
+Later I also bought the course itself as I felt there was still a lot to learn (not to mention that all beta testers got a discount (: ).
+This exercise in translating overwritten English into plain language was part of the assignments I completed throughout the course.

 I used Section 7 of Directive 024 of the State of Nevada's Declaration of Emergency ([see the full declaration here](assets/docs/Directive-Face-Coverings.pdf)) as an example of how complex expressions in English can be re-written in a simple, more understandable way.

 ### Original Text